Avanade/Beef/docs/Entity-Entity-Config.md

 `namespace` | The entity namespace to be appended.<br/>&dagger; Appended to the end of the standard structure as follows: `{Company}.{AppName}.Business.Entities.{Namespace}`.
 `omitEntityBase` | Indicates that the entity should not inherit from `EntityBase`.<br/>&dagger; As such any of the `EntityBase` related capabilites are not supported (are omitted from generation).
 The intention for this is more for the generation of simple internal entities.
 `jsonSerializer` | The JSON Serializer to use for JSON property attribution.
 Valid options are: `SystemText`, `Newtonsoft`.<br/>&dagger; Defaults to the `CodeGeneration.JsonSerializer` configuration property where specified; otherwise, `SystemText`.
+`internalOnly` | Indicates whether the entity is for internal use only; declared in Business entities only.

 <br/>